-This parameter sets the detect delay timing for the sound events generated by a subvocalize action non-negative value.
+This parameter sets the detect delay timing for the sound events generated by a subvocalize action (see the audio module for details on the detect delay).
+It is measured in seconds and can be set to any non-negative value.
 It defaults to .3 (which is the same value that normal text has).